Danone (EPA:BN) Given a €62.00 Price Target by Credit Suisse Group Analysts

-Danone (EPA:BN) has been assigned a €62.00 ($72.94) price objective by Credit Suisse Group in a research note issued to investors on Tuesday, Borsen Zeitung reports.
-The firm currently has a “buy” rating on the stock.
-Credit Suisse Group’s price objective points to a potential upside of 12.24% from the company’s current price.
+Danone (EPA:BN) has been given a €62.00 ($72.94) target price by equities researchers at Credit Suisse Group in a research note issued on Monday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.
+Credit Suisse Group’s price objective indicates a potential upside of 9.12% from the company’s previous close.

 Danone SA operates in the food and beverage industry in Europe, Noram, Latin America, the Asia Pacific, Africa, and the Middle East.
 The company operates through three segments: Essential Dairy & Plant-Based, Specialized Nutrition, and Waters.
 It produces and distributes yogurts; milk products; coffee creamers, drinks, and beverages; plant-based products; and ice creams, desserts, and nutritional powdered protein products under the Danone, Danonino or Prostokvashino, Light & Free, Actimel, Activia, Oikos, Danette, Danissimo, YoPRO, Horizon, SToK, Silk, So Delicious, Vega, and Alpro brands, as well as under the license brands, including International Delight, Dunkin' Donuts, and Bailey's.